Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

    - Once devices have been obtained will setup with networks
 - Finally deciding a database and cooperate with the developer
    - Database between mongoDB or mysql
-- Webcam should be the first device to be tested if it was located in the nmaps
+- Webcam should be the first device to be tested if it was located in the nmap
+- Check old software of streaming devices

 ## UI/UX
 - Test out UI/UX